HTML Link

 Chapter Summary

-• Use the <a> element to define a link
+element to define a link - Use the

-• Use the href attribute to define the link address
+attribute to define the link address - Use the

-• Use the target attribute to define where to open the linked document
+attribute to define where to open the linked document - Use the

-• Use the <img> element (inside <a>) to use an image as a link
+) to use an image as a link - Use the

 Comments